-Companion animals also are called emotional support or therapy animals.
-They are not necessarily guide, service or working dogs; additional rules and laws apply to such assistance animals.
-Where the disabled are concerned, courts have thus far declined to restrict the types of species that qualify as companion animals.
-Examples include dogs, cats and even birds.
-Along those lines, courts also have held that companion animals are not required to have any professional training.
+Companion animals are also known as emotional support or therapy animals.
+They are not necessarily guide, service or working dogs.
+The Americans with Disabilities Act defines service animals as those "trained to work or perform tasks for the benefit of an individual with a disability."
+Thus, additional rules and laws apply to such assistance animals.
+Unlike service animals, companion animals are not required to have any professional training.
 If you are disabled and have a pet that helps mitigate your symptoms, even emotional ones, the law may protect your ownership.

 California’s Fair Employment and Housing Act

 In California, under the Fair Employment and Housing Act, the opportunity to seek, obtain and hold housing free from disability-based discrimination is recognized as a civil right.
 Waiver of pet restriction rules -- such as those that prohibit pets, require pet deposits or restrict the size and weight of animals -- is considered a reasonable accommodation because companion animals are deemed to be more than mere pets.
 In California, however, a doctor's note verifying the need for the companion animal is required in order for this law to apply.